 In terms of mindfulness practices I teach things that encourage self acceptance and free up your head space.
 You will contemplate living in line your personal values and explore NLP and positive psychology.
 Once you have your own established practice, you will teach from that experience.

 Mainly Hatha Yoga that you can play with to create nice sequences to teach or practice.
 You will learn SO MUCH here.
 I have taught for a long time and this is one of my favorite parts of teaching - my 24 year background is in Hatha, Ashtanga, Iyengar, Bikram, Forrest - with some other things mixed in and I teach what I know will help students most.
 It's a culmination of different styles (also Yin and Restorative) and in the end again, practical so you really get familiar with your own body first and from that foundation, can help students of all ages, abilities and keep everyone safe (including yourself).
 Yoga related injuries for teachers are common, so we want to be sure our graduates know how to stay safe).
 You would learn to be able to adjust sequences based on pacing, sequencing, etc. so you have a simple way of creating classes for others based on their health, age, time of day, amount of time you have to teach a class, etc etc.

-This course is kind of like a life couching, health and mindfulness program with asana, meditation and pranayama at the core.
+This course is like an all around life coaching, health and mindfulness program with asana, meditation and pranayama at the core.

-We give the solid foundation, so you stay safe and knows what's up - we think walk before run. and get solid footing, build great habits for the rest of your life's practice (and pass this to others if you so wish).
+We give the solid foundation, so you stay safe and build great habits for the rest of your life's practice (and pass this to others if you so wish).
 Upon graduation, you will have a beautiful practice to build on as you progress throughout your life.